Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   the `step` is positive, the `stop` will be larger, but if it is [negative](negative-steps), the `stop` will be smaller.

-- The rule "works" for slices, but is harder to imagine for integer indices.
+- The rule "works" for slices, but is harder to conceptualize for integer indices.
 In the divider way of thinking, an integer index `n` corresponds to the entry to the *right* of the `n` divider.
 Rules that involve remembering left or right aren't great when it comes to memorability.

 (fencepost)=
-- This rule leads to off-by-one errors due to "fencepost" errors.
-The fencepost problem is this: say you want to build a fence that is 100 feet long with posts spaced every 10 feet.
+- This rule leads to off-by-one errors due to "the fencepost problem."The fencepost problem is this: say you want to build a fence that is 100 feet long with posts spaced every 10 feet.
 How many fenceposts do you need?